oddlama/agenix-rekey/README.md

 ## Usage

-Since agenix-rekey is just a small extension, everything you know about agenix still applies as usual.
+Since agenix-rekey is just an extension, everything you know about agenix still applies as usual.
-Its mainly the setup that has fewer steps.
 Look below for instructions on adapting an existing config.
 For new installations, the setup process will be the following:

 1. For each host you have to provide a pubkey for rekeying and select the master identity